plannies-mate/plannies-mate/docs/GUIDELINES.md

 - Write code that is immediately understandable
 - Prioritize clarity over cleverness
-- Comments explain "why", code explains "how"
+- Comments explain "why" (only needed when it is not obvious), code explains "how" (try and make code more readable first)
 - Keep functions short and focused (under 20 lines)
 - Keep files focused on a single clear responsibility (under 200 lines)
-- Choose readable variable names over terse ones
+- Choose readable meaningful variable names over terse ones
-- Write code optimized for developer efficiency and understanding, follow Knuth's recommendation:
+- Write code optimized for developer efficiency whilst avoiding excessive run times, follow Knuth's recommendation:
     - In Donald Knuth's paper "Structured Programming With Go To Statements", he wrote:
       "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually